prak12g/exception/README.md

 ## Description:

 Abstract base class for exception handling that provides a generic error code.
-The library will be used in the whole RaGae namespace.
+The library will be used in whole RaGae namespace.

 ---